Eyelid Revision Surgery

 Who is suitable for eyelid revision surgery?

 Anyone who has undergone prior surgery or sustained eyelid trauma, who is unhappy with the outcome either aesthetically or because of symptoms related to poor lid position can be assessed.
-Dr Wilcsek will examine you and give possible treatment options that he feels would be beneficial.
+A/Prof Wilcsek will examine you and give possible treatment options that he feels would be beneficial.

 What are the symptoms?